How to Optimize Windows 10 and Windows 8/8.1 to Run FasterPC Guides, Windows 10, Windows 8, Windows 8.1

 - Boot Straight to Apps screen or Desktop screen

 Remove Junk Files

 Junk files load your system with unnecessary burden.
 These are the temporary files, which accumulate with the usage of computer.
 The concerned issue might have resulted due to such momentary information with mischievous nature.
 In order to resolve the situation, clean the directories with temporary data using a dependable junk cleaning utility.
 Investing in such a tool will save you a lot of time and money.

 Clean up Registry

 Working with Windows components and third party programs/applications frequently has a direct impact on Windows Registry database.
 This database can intake thousands of invalid or corrupt entries decelerating the speed of your computer.
-To inhibit this, keep a routine maintenance of your registry via a free registry cleaner compatible with Windows 8 (8.1).
+To inhibit this, keep a routine maintenance of your registry via a free registry cleaner compatible with most versions of Windows.
 This will help you in assuring error free registry records.

 Time-wasting Animations Killing your PC